salmabadawy74/premium-blocks-for-gutenberg/readme.txt

 - Tweak: Change `Box Shadow`, `Text Shadow`, `Typography`, `Border` and `CSS Filters` to dropdown to enhance editing.
 - Fixed: `CSS Filters` don't work for overlay image in Video Box block.
+- Fixed: Dual Headings are not vertically aligned when `Font Size` is changed.

 = 1.4.3 =